 - Drop drill on each post alternating, first with set, defense, attacker, then add set , with passer focusing on wet pass away from D. Remembering to attack forward after set pass.
 Defense works hard, walking out to attacker, then quickly crashing back to set, then turning around taking away the strong side.
 Shooter must shoot in strong half of goal beating defender.
 Attacker starts outside of post, so movement increases shooting angle before set pass.
 Remember to lunge back if necessary to pull defense away from set.
 Then attack forward after pass again.

 - The Move – shooting with someone on your back while driving.
-Spin ball, both hands back, knees up, rise up taking ball forward one fake, shot.
-This is also practice to not get kicked out on defense, putting hands up high when the move started.
+Spin ball with strong hand, both hands back, knees up (strong knee higher), rise up taking ball forward one fake, shot.
+This is also practice to not get kicked out on defense, putting hands up high when The Move started.
 Keep pushing with chest to goalie, and only tip ball and hand if offense makes mistake to bring ball back.
 Make the offense finish through goalie with your pressure.

 Other shooting drills